First Publish Date: August 7, 2020; Last Updated: December 20, 2024

 3. Lower Cost Basis

-While performing his due diligence, Tom learned that the state of Florida rewarded agricultural businesses with substantial tax incentives and that such breaks would not be available with other home-based businesses like an Airbnb property.
-A key part of Siddons’ financial plan was to focus on adequate after-tax profit no matter the business type.
+While performing his due diligence, Tom learned that the state of Florida rewarded agricultural businesses with substantial tax incentives and that such breaks would be unavailable with other home-based businesses, such as an Airbnb property.
+A key part of Siddons’ financial plan was to focus on adequate after-tax profit, no matter the business type.

 Tax incentive programs are also a signal that a state government actively wants your type of business to be successful.
-Agricultural businesses, in particular, generate a large percentage of their revenues from out-of-state markets.
+Agricultural businesses, in particular, generate a large percentage of revenue from out-of-state markets.

 The amount of actual continuous labor that one must invest on a daily basis was a crucial variable for Tom in choosing his business.
-Counterintuitively, agriculture can actually be a passive way to make money that does not require working 24/7, as being an innkeeper would.
+Counterintuitively, agriculture can actually be a passive way to make money that does not require working 24/7, as being an innkeeper would require a greater time commitment.

 Sleepy Lizard Avocado Farm Trees

-The trees are “ghost workers” as they do their thing morning, noon and night, without needing a 24/7 on-call staff.
-Trees also offer risk diversification as only a little work is required per tree, but combined they represent many revenue streams.
+Siddons likes to refer to his trees as “ghost workers”, as they do their thing morning, noon and night, without needing a 24/7 on-call staff.
+Trees also offer risk diversification, as only a little work is required per tree, but combined they represent many revenue streams.

 Through detailed research on finances, agriculture and real-estate, Siddons was able to parlay his knowledge into the purchase of a multi-acre, working, avocado farm.
 He found his future home that came with a farm in similar fashion as most homebuyers do: he drove around a desirable area and inquired about properties that looked promising.